matt-erhart/lab/README.md

 # Slate-TroubleShooting
 ** Can't focus multiple instances of slate editors, e.g. in a list: **
-Cause: conflicting keys uses to find editor in the dom
+Cause: conflicting keys used to find editor in the dom
-Solution:
+Solution: editorUtils.tsx/initKeySafeSlate()
-editorUtils/initKeySafeSlate()

 # Dictionary